Gianair

-Gianair is a Ghanaian airline with its head office in Accra, Ghana, and its main base at Kotoka International Airport in Accra.
+Gianair is a Ghanaian airline with its head office in Accra, Ghana, and its main base at Accra International Airport in Accra.

 History

 Gianair was incorporated on 29 May 2009 and commenced flight operations in April 2010.
 The airline specialises in executive and private charter, emergency medical rescue and ad hoc cargo operations.

 Gianair also manages Obuasi Airport on behalf of the owners, Anglo Gold Ashanti.

 Fleet

+Current fleet

-As of August 2025, Gianair operates the following aircraft:
+As of July 2026, Gianair operates the following aircraft: